The moduli space of multi-scale differentials: Modifying differentials and perturbed period coordinates

 for every vertical node $e\in\vertedge$.

-We start the construction by recalling from \cite{kdiff} a topological restatement of the global residue condition.
+We start the construction of families of modifying differentials by recalling from \cite{kdiff} a topological restatement of the global residue condition.
 Consider the subspace $V \subseteq H_1(\Sigma \setminus P_\bfs; \QQ)$ spanned by the vertical curves~$\Lambda^v$, where $P_\bfs$ is the set of marked poles.
 The order on $\Lambda$ determines a filtration

 where $V_i$ is generated by the image in~$V$ of all those vertical curves in $\Lambda$ such that $\lbot\le i$.
-Note that this convention differs slightly from the one of \cite{kdiff}: we allow horizontal nodes, our~$V_i$ corresponds to~$V_{-i}$ there and our~$N$ corresponds to~$N-1$ there.
+Note that this convention differs slightly from the one of \cite{kdiff}: we allow horizontal nodes, our~$V_i$ corresponds to~$V_{-i}$ there, and our~$N$ corresponds to~$N-1$ there.

 Suppose we are given a marked differential $(X, \eta)$ on a pointed stable curve that satisfies the axioms (0)-(3) of a twisted differential.
 Fixing an orientation of the individual curves of~$\Lambda^{v} $, the differential~$\eta$ defines a \emph{residue assignment} $\rho\colon \Lambda^{v} \to \CC$.
 With the help of these maps we give an alternative statement of the global residue condition.